What is Records & Information Management?

 Average Salary

-Working as an office manager can see you working in a range of industries.
-From managing the day-to-day operations of an office to managing people and tasks, they are responsible for making the office run efficiently.
+Working as an office manager can see you working in a range of industries, from retail and warehousing to medical and professional services.
+This role is responsible for making an office and its people run efficiently.

 Operations Assistant